Everything you need to know about Cuban visas

 Vaccinations

-Cuba is one of the healthiest countries in South America with free public healthcare coverage that provides all recommended vaccinations from birth.
+Cuba is one of the healthiest countries in Latin America with free public healthcare coverage that provides all recommended vaccinations from birth.

-For UK travellers up to date with the national vaccination courses and boosters, no extra vaccinations are advised for travel to Cuba.
-According to the NHS travel website, Fit for Travel, you may consider getting vaccinated against Hepatitis B, Rabies and Tetanus but it's not regarded as imperative.
+For international travellers up to date with the national vaccination courses and boosters, no extra vaccinations are advised for travel to Cuba.
+You may consider getting vaccinated against Hepatitis B, Rabies and Tetanus but it's not regarded as imperative.
 Other vaccines advised selectively for only those at risk are Cholera and Hepatitis A vaccines.

 Drinking water from the tap is highly discouraged as a few years ago there was a massive cholera outbreak.
 When in Cuba always drink water from a sealed water bottled (check it's sealed) or if you're going to accept homemade juices or smoothies check that they've boiled the water first (at home Cubans boil the water they drink as a precaution).